SequAna-Ukon/TrueOrtho/README.md

 ## Citation

 If you use TrueOrtho in your research, please cite:Sharaf, A., & Voolstra, C. R. (2025).
 SequAna-Ukon/TrueOrtho (Version 2.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.17867442

-Zenodo. https://doi.org/10.5281/zenodo.17867442Acknowledgments & SupportSupported by the Sequencing Analysis (SequAna) Core Facility at the University of Konstanz (biologie.uni-konstanz.de/sequana).
+- Supported by the Sequencing Analysis (SequAna) Core Facility at the University of Konstanz (biologie.uni-konstanz.de/sequana).

 For inquiries, issues, or feature requests, contact abdoallah.sharaf@uni-konstanz.de.